 8.3.1 Update of the "NR bands" and "5G NR CADC Configurations" worksheets

-Add any new or changed NR bands, NR bands CBW extensions and 5G NR CADC configurations (and its bandwidth combination set, BCS) in accordance to the latest version of 38.101-x [11,12,13] up to the release covered by the RAN5 NR bands, NR band CBW extensions and 5G NR CADC work items listed in clause 1.
+Add any new or changed NR bands, NR bands CBW extensions, 5G NR CADC configurations (and its bandwidth combination set, BCS), NR V2X bands, NR V2X configurations and NR NTN bands in accordance to the latest version of 38.101-x [11,12,13,18] up to the release covered by the RAN5 NR bands, NR band CBW extensions, 5G NR CADC configurations, NR V2X bands, NR V2X configurations and NR NTN bands work items listed in clause 1.

 The column "Applicable RAN5 WI code(s) for CRs" is set in accordance to the current applicable WI codes as listed in clause 1 depending on the current status of the RAN5 WI the configuration belongs to.